0ri0nexe/0ri0nexe/README.md

 - 👋 Hi, I’m @0ri0nexe
 - 👀 Python dev
-- 🌱 I’m currently learning java
+- 🌱 Currently learning java
 - 📫 U can contact me at this adress : predator.orion@ootlook.fr or send me a DM directly in discord : Predat0r_300#5017

 <!---